-Operating Budget An operations plan, expressed in financial terms, whereby an operating program is funded for a single year.
+An operations plan, expressed in financial terms, whereby an operating program is Operating Budget funded for a single year.
 Per state law, operating budgets lapse at year-end.

 Performance A performance measure is an indicator of the attainment of an objective.
-It is a specific measures quantitative measure of work performed or services provided within an activity or quantitative measure of work performed or services provided within an activity or program, or it may be a quantitative measure of results obtained through a program or activity.
+It is a specific Measures quantitative measure of work performed or services provided within an activity or program, or it may be a quantitative measure of results obtained through a program or activity.